Joanna Jacobson, Managing Partner

 Joanna earned her Bachelor’s degree from the University of Pennsylvania and a Master of Business Administration at Harvard University.
 She serves on the boards of Youth Villages, Edward Brooke Charter Management, The Boston Plan for Excellence, HBS Social Enterprise Initiative, is the Board Chair of Youth Villages MA and sits on the Advisory Board of EdLabs.

 Katie Rae Mulvey, Portfolio Analyst

-Katie Rae is the Portfolio Analyst for Education for Strategic Grant Partners, helping to build the capacity of game-changing K-12 grantees.
+Katie Rae is the Senior Portfolio Analyst for Education for Strategic Grant Partners, helping to build the capacity of game-changing K-12 grantees.
 She comes to SGP also through the Education Pioneers Analyst Fellowship.
 Prior to joining SGP, Kati Rae was a Senior Consultant for Booz Allen Hamilton, where she worked primarily with clients in the aerospace market on strategic planning, performance management, and strategic communications for stakeholder engagement.

 Katie Rae holds a Bachelor’s degree in Political Science from Davidson College.